9/4/2019 Guide to the North York Moors National Park

 The scenery varies from rolling farmland and pretty villages to dramatic cliffs which rise nearly 700 feet above the sea.

 The moors have played host to the Ancient Britons, Romans, Saxons, Danes, Vikings and Normans.
 In 1143, St Aelred of Rievaulx Abbey referred to this atmospheric area as "a marvellous freedom from the tumult of the world".
-The North York Moors National Park is an eternally popular destination for walkers, as there are more than one thousand miles of public footpaths meandering their way through the wild moors, sprawling forests, imposing ridges and pastoral dales.
+The walks in the North York Moors National Park are eternally popular, as there are more than one thousand miles of public footpaths meandering their way through the wild moors, sprawling forests, imposing ridges and pastoral dales.

 One of the nation's favourite long distance walks, the Cleveland Way, marks its 50th anniversary this year.
 It runs for 109 miles in a horseshoe loop across moor, dale and coast from Helmsley to Filey passing Crows Nest Caravan Park en route.
 To celebrate, the North York Moors National Park is hosting a series of events, walks, talks, competitions and exhibitions, including a Cleveland Way Walking Festival in May.